Follow me on Twitter

 Lockdown restrictions enabled me to refresh my connection to Shetland.
 The experience of staying in one place with limited movement over a prolonged period of time helped me reacquaint with the Shetland landscape more deeply and brought sharp focus to my view of it.
 As I adjusted to the pandemic restrictions on mobility, my understanding of landscape was challenged, and my perception of our relation to landscape shifted.
 How can we achieve sustainability in our lives, and leverage renewable energies, without causing harm?

 Collective concern is caused not only by the disproportionate scale of the project and the daily violation and physical destruction of our environment that is now so blatantly visible, but equally by despair for the environment for future generations, the financial risk and human impact.
-We feel deep pain for the damage to the landscape in the long term and the negative impact it is already making on people's mental health and well being, and that it will continue to have on the health and well being of people in Shetland once construction is complete.
+We feel deep pain for the damage to the landscape in the long term and the negative impact it has on people's physical and mental health and well being, and that ongoing construction of infrastructure and new projects continues to have on the health and well being of people in Shetland.

 In the face of strong environmental arguments, this development sets a dangerous precedent for the rest of Scotland, and, indeed Shetland, where three more wind farms have received consent, and massive offshore wind farms are in the pipeline.
 The electricity generated by the Viking Energy Wind Farm was apparently not even originally intended for Shetlanders, but was only to be sent to mainland Scotland.
 Moreover, the expected life span of the wind farm is only 25 years.
 (Sustainable Shetland, 2014).

 This body of art work is open-ended.
-I see it as a long term project, and therefore I have not formed specific intentions for its future development, although it has grown many arms and legs in just two years.
+I see it as a long term project, and therefore I have not formed specific intentions for its future development and have followed the direction a combination of my emotional, visual and intellectual responses take me.

 I am very much indebted to the on-going dialogue with Dorothea Rust which the exhibition Hidden flowers bloom most beautifully (August 2021) has directly enabled.
 It has enriched, guided and inspired development of my work, to the point that I feel it is a kind of collaboration.
 While the title, Landscape in Pain, pre-dates our dialogue, we quickly agreed to talk about the subject of pain.
 We have considered the idea of pain in relation to the land through writing and image making.
 We are reading Elaine Scarry’s The Body in Pain, scrutinising definitions of pain and sharing our thinking and creative processes.
 We agree that pain is a complex condition, way of being, and it is felt in many different ways.